-As at December 31, 2014, we had 33 vessels operating in our shuttle tanker fleet, nine FPSO units operating in our FPSO fleet (of which one is operating in a joint venture and one was not yet in service), one FPSO unit under upgrade and one FPSO unit under conversion.
+As at December 31, 2015, we had 33 vessels operating in our shuttle tanker fleet, nine FPSO units operating in our FPSO fleet (of which one is operating in a joint venture), one FPSO unit undergoing an upgrade and one 50% owned FPSO unit undergoing a conversion.
 Certain of our shuttle tankers and our FPSO units earn revenue that depends upon the volume of oil we transport or the volume of oil produced from offshore oil fields.
 Oil production levels are affected by several factors, all of which are beyond our control, including:

-- geologic factors, including general declines in production that occur naturally over time; - the rate of technical developments in extracting oil and related infrastructure and implementation costs; and - operator decisions based on revenue compared to costs from continued operations.
+- geologic factors, including general declines in production that occur naturally over time; - · the rate of technical developments in extracting oil and related infrastructure and implementation costs; and - operator decisions based on revenue compared to costs from continued operations.